Send the link below via email or IMCopy

 ...your drive becomes to avoid making mistakes which fosters an approach deprived of enjoyment

-In a development mode...
+In a learning mode...

 ...mistakes are a chance to learn and improve